 Joseph Grenny, of VitalSmarts, suggests in the Harvard Business Review that team members work with colleagues first because that’s where the impact is felt.
 As an example, he suggests that if one team is bypassing the process that the team members meet together first.
 If that doesn’t work, then it’s time to escalate.

-Obviously, there are a variety of tools for team management and communication.
+Obviously, there are a variety of team management software and communication.
 Some of these may include communication channels like email, phone calls, text messages, intranet, workplace chat, or in-person meetings.

 Friday glues your most important things at work together, bringing your goals, company handbooks, and asynchronous meeting check-ins all together.
 Your employees also get a great planner to help them roadmap their day.
 It integrates with Zoom, Google Calendar, Outlook, and task management software like Asana, JIRA, Trello, and more.

 Use Friday to connect with your team--start for free!